 Are you on the inmate’s visiting list?

 You must be on an inmate’s visiting list to visit.
 Jail staff cannot disclose whether you are or are not on an inmate’s visiting list due to data privacy laws.
-Therefore, it is possible you could have an appointment, but still be turned away due to not being on an inmates’s visiting list.
+Therefore, it is possible you could have an appointment, but still be turned away due to not being on an inmate’s visiting list.

 - Saturday and Sunday: 8:30am to 10:30am

 What we are asking visitors to do

 - Minor biological, adopted, step, foster or guardian children of the inmate are welcome to visit as long as they are on the inmate's visiting list.
 Please make sure they remain in the visiting booth with you during your entire visit.
 There are special visiting times for visiting with children that can be found on the following tab.

 - Sanitizing wipes will be provided.
 We ask that you sanitize your booth prior to your departure.
 You are welcome to sanitize it upon your arrival as well.